MontaLabidi/FOREX-Market-Simulator/README.md

     ![go_to_profile](https://user-images.githubusercontent.com/36813986/117724475-b6565f00-b1db-11eb-8701-9bed27ba3778.png)

-* At the user profile, we can see the changes to the Equity, Margin, Free Margin, and Profit bacaue of the open position, we can also see that the balance didn't change yet since the user didn't close any position yet:
+* At the user profile, we can see the changes to the Equity, Margin, Free Margin, and Profit bacaue of the open position, we can also see that the Balance didn't change yet since the user didn't close any position yet:

     ![current_wallet](https://user-images.githubusercontent.com/36813986/117712549-6328e000-b1cc-11eb-8b54-c5bf49460ca8.png)